spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

 The first time you run `now`, it'll ask for your email address in order to identify you.
-Go to the email account to supplied when sigining up an click on the email sent to you from `now`, and you'll be logged in automatically.
+Go to the email account to supplied when signing up an click on the email sent to you from `now`, and you'll be logged in automatically.

 If you need to switch the account or re-authenticate, run the same